 Did you know that plantar fasciitis is the most common cause of heel pain?
 That’s because the plantar fascia is the flat band of ligament tissue that connects your heel bone to your toes and if it becomes strained, it becomes swollen and irritated.
 And that is very painful.
 Some patients describe the feeling as if someone is hammering nails into their heel.
-To help ease the pain, Dr. John Viscovich, a podiatrist in our Westchester Health Orthopedics and Sports Medicine group, has written a blog outlining 7 treatments you can do yourself to lessen and maybe even eliminate this condition.
+To help ease the pain, Dr. John Viscovich, a podiatrist with Westchester Health, outlines 7 treatments you can do yourself to lessen and maybe even eliminate this condition.

 For parents AND pediatricians, losing a baby to SIDS (sudden infant death syndrome) is devastating.
 To try to prevent SIDS, Dr. Lauren Adler, a pediatrician in our Westchester Health Pediatrics group, offer these guidelines in a recent blog to help parents reduce the risks of this happening to their baby.